Fledermann/paletti/README.rst

 paletti
 =======

+*Update as of 2020: Google made major API changes, so this approach does not work anymore.*

 Not much to see yet, but there is some documentation_.

 This project is in prototyping stage, that's why there is no install